Example Blog Post Visual

 To be shared on Facebook/Pinterst / to be shared on Instagram/Twitter

-I’ve discovered a few ways to streamline sharing content no social media.
+Apart from all this, I’ve also discovered a few ways to streamline sharing content no social media.
 These days, blogging means more than pushing publish in your blogging platform.
 If you’re doing it “right” (read: thoroughly) it means, sharing that finished post of Facebook, Instagram, Twitter, Pinterest, etc, etc….and do so in a way that isn’t just spamming the same content on all platforms.
 Whew!!
-A few tips below.
+4 best techniques below.

 1. Photograph Wisely